From Terrance Stone, Chair

 Youth join gangs for a variety of reasons such as the excitement of gang activity, peer pressure, status, attention, protection, family benefit, family tradition and lack of realization about the hazards involved.
 In many cases, young people are not discouraged from gang involvement by their parents.
 Often, parents do not realize their children are engaged in gang activity.
 San Bernardino has reportedly the third largest gang population in the United States.
 As chair of the San Bernardino Countywide Gangs and Drugs Taskforce, my duty is to identify and promote resources in the community to divert our community’s youth from involvement in gangs and drugs.
 We can do this together.

-From Lynne Kennedy, PhD., Executive Director
+From Don English, Executive Director

 The San Bernardino Countywide Gangs and Drugs Task Force is committed to a leadership role in advocating the prevention and suppression of gang membership and drug use throughout San Bernardino County through coordination, collaboration, and communication between education, law enforcement, the criminal justice system, elected officials, private enterprise, and community at-large.